Digging deeperPlant Library

 Beautiful and unusual massing of tiny contrasting flowers rise over ferny foliage, each comprised of a single purple petal and gold stamen, can only be appreciated at close range, attract native butterflies; roots do not like to be disturbed

 Dwarf Wild Indigo Bush has masses of beautiful spikes of indigo pea-like flowers with gold anthers rising above the foliage in mid summer, which are most effective when planted in groupings.
-It has grayish green foliage throughout the season.
+It has grayish green deciduous foliage.
 The tiny fuzzy narrow pinnately compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Dwarf Wild Indigo Bush is a multi-stemmed deciduous shrub with a ground-hugging habit of growth.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.